ceu-lang/ceu-arduino/README.md

 Observe the behavior of the program in the video on the right.
 -->

-The example `blink-01.ceu` assumes that a LED is connected to pin 13.
+The example `blink-01.ceu` assumes that a LED is connected to *pin 13*.
 The program is an infinite `loop` that intercalates between turning the LED *on* and *off* in intervals of 1 second: